dbca-wa/wastd/docs/specification.rst

 * The electronic data entry form should follow the data sheets to facilitate data entry.
 * There should be clear, unambiguous instructions on `data entry <http://wastd.readthedocs.io/data_curators.html>`_.
+* The instructions must be able to evolve with new edge cases requiring supervisor input.
 * Electronic data entry forms should provide input validation for formats, not content.
 * The data portal should
   `accept all formally correct data <http://wastd.readthedocs.io/developers.html#data-model>`_,